StetHD/tarifa-book/configurations/index.md

 to your dev environment.

-By default, the **_stage_** environment is configured for hockeyapp deployments (and ad-hoc distribution signing process on ios) as well, but you can change that.
+By default, the **_stage_** environment is configured for hockeyapp deployments (and ad-hoc distribution signing process on ios as well), but you can change that.

-These configurations are just naming conventions, you can add any configuration you need and each one allows you to build a unique application.
+These configurations are just naming conventions.
+You can add any configuration you need and each one allows you to build a unique application.

 ### `tarifa.json`